digitallyinduced/ihp/Guide/validation.markdown

 E.g. when `fill` fills in an integer attribute, but the string `"hello"` is submitted, an error will be added to the record and the record is not valid anymore.
 The record attribute will then keep its old value (before applying `fill`) and later re-render in the error case of `ifValid`.
 This applies to all arguments read via `fill`.
 It's very helpful when dealing with strings expected in a certain format, like date times.

-As IHP is never putting raw strings into the records, without previously parsing them, it does not provide validators like rails's `:only_integer`.
+As IHP is never putting raw strings into the records, without previously parsing them, it does not provide validators like Rails's `:only_integer`.

 ### Rendering Errors